croquet/microverse/staging/README.md

 ## 7. Edit or add a new file
 You can simply add a new file in the watched directory (by default `behaviors/default/`), and if the file follows the structure of other files, it will become automatically available.

+## 8. Make a new world file
+You can add a new file in the "worlds" directory (copying default.js or test.js is an easy way).
+If you start microverse with ?world=fileBaseName, the file at `worlds/fileBaseName.js` is used to start the world.

+## 9. Note on the persistence
+The system stores the "persistent data" once about 60 seconds if there was some activity.
+When you edit your behavior code, or update the system, Croquets start a fresh session but re-loads contents from the persistent data.
+One thing to note is that the content in the world file that the world is originally created from is not used to initialize this new session.
+Consider the world file as the starting point of a world, but editing it does not affect the world since it is created.